 The PAR Research Institute's current research focuses on two areas:

-New Model of Legal Practice.
+New Models of Legal Practice.
 A market failure has existed in the legal profession for over two decades: many lawyers desire better work-life balance than is on offer either at law firms or in house, yet no organizations arose to fill that demand.
 Suddenly, in recent years, a wide variety of new models of legal practice have arisen that offer attorneys better work-life balance.
 These include:

 Virtual law firms composed entirely to telecommuters who set their own schedules and annual hours;